 - Explain the steps you took to correct the issue and ensure it wouldn’t happen again.

 - Mention how it’s negatively affecting you, like if it’s hindering your ability to qualify for a mortgage.

 - Ask for a “goodwill adjustment” to have it removed.

 If you have any supporting evidence, such as hospital bills that show you had a medical emergency, you can include copies along with your letter to bolster your case.

 Another option you can try is to call the business’s customer support department and ask for a goodwill adjustment by phone.

-To repeat: There’s no guarantee this will work, and there’s no officially approved formula to follow in order to give yourself the best chance of success.
-Also remember that because creditors aren’t required to consider your request, you may get no response at all.
-And it’s also possible that the credit bureaus — after a request from a creditor — will update your credit reports without sending you any confirmation, so check them regularly to see if anything happened.
+There’s no guarantee that a goodwill letter will work, and there’s no officially approved formula to follow in order to give yourself the best chance of success.
+Keep in mind that because creditors aren’t required to consider your request, you may get no response at all.
+And it’s also possible that the credit bureaus — after a request from a creditor — will update your credit reports without sending you any confirmation, so check your reports regularly to see if anything happened.
 If a month passes and you haven’t gotten a response or noticed a change on your credit reports, be persistent and call or send a follow-up letter.